legalize-dev/legalize-nl/nl/BWBR0031611.md

 ### Who must file

-Each person (or a group of persons travelling together) who physically transports, mails, or ships, or causes to be physically transported, mailed or shipped currency or monetary instruments in an aggregate amount exceeding USD 10.000 at one time from any of the islands of Bonaire, Sint Eustatius or Saba to any other of these islands or to any place outside these islands, and each person who receives in Bonaire, Sint Eustatius or Saba currency or other monetary instruments in an aggregate amount exceeding USD 10.000 at one time, which have been transported, mailed, or shipped to the person from any place outside Bonaire, Sint Eustatius and Saba.
+Each person (or a group of persons travelling together) who physically transports, mails, or ships, or causes to be physically transported, mailed or shipped currency or monetary instruments in an aggregate amount of USD 10.000 or more at one time from any of the islands of Bonaire, Sint Eustatius or Saba to any other of these islands or to any place outside these islands, and each person who receives in Bonaire, Sint Eustatius or Saba currency or other monetary instruments in an aggregate amount of USD 10.000 or more at one time, which have been transported, mailed, or shipped to the person from any place outside Bonaire, Sint Eustatius and Saba.

 ### When and where to file